Log-s/Zen-l-inite/README.md

 ![alt text](https://github.com/Log-s/Zen-l-initie/blob/master/Resources/logoZen.png)

-Projet de programmation de fin de 1ere année de DUT Vannes.
+First year end programmation project at DUT INFO Vannes.

-Il s'agit de créer un jeu sur plusieurs mois, individuellement.
-Les règles sont disponibles dans le pdf "besoin du client".
-L'ensemble de l'organisation du projet est bouleversé par le confinement général et la fermeture des établissements d'enseignements à cause de la pandémie du COVID-19.
+It's about creating a game on several months, individually.
+The rules ares available in the "besoin du client" PDF file.
+The entire project organization is overwhelmed by the general containment and closure of educational institutions as a result of the VIDOC-19 pandemic.

-Les objectifs du projet sont d'accroitre ses compétences :
+The objectives of the project are to increase our skills in :
-* D'analyse
+* Analysis
-* De conception
+* Design
-* En codage
+* Coding
-* En test
+* Tests
-* En gestion de projet
+* Project management

-Organisation :
+Organization :
 -
-Nous disposons de 1h30 de travail encadré par semaine, le reste du travail doit être réalisé en autonomie.
+We have 1h30 of supervised work per week, the rest of the work must be done independently.
-Juste avant les vacances d'été nous disposons de 2 semaines de codage intensifs, dédiées au projet.
+Just before the summer holidays we have ~~two~~ one week~~s~~ of intensive coding, dedicated to the project.

-Timeline Théorique :
+Theoretical timeline :
 -
-* Semaine 12 : début du projet
+* Week 12 : Project's start
-* Semaine 12-14 : élaboration du cahier des charges
+* Weeks 12-14 : specification development
-* Semaines 15-20 : phase d'analyse et de conception
+* Weeks 15-20 : analysis and design phase period
-* Semaines 16-26 : phase d'implementation
+* Weeks 16-26 : implementation period

 Evaluation :
 -
-* 6 avril : cahier des charges prévisionnel de gestion de projet
+* 6 april : provisional requirement specifications and project managment
-* 18 mai : cahier d'analyse et de conception
+* 18 mai : analysis and design notebook
-* 22 juin : 2 pages de bilan personnel
+* ~~22 juin : ~2 pages of personal assessment~~
-* 22 juin : rendu et rapport final du projet
+* 22 juin : final report of the project
-* 24 juin : début des oraux de présentation
+* ~~24 juin : oral presentations~~

-Informations complétaires dans les pdf "PrésenationProjet.pdf".
+More informations in the "PrésenationProjet.pdf" PDF file.

 Installation :
 -
-* Prérequis :
+* Prerequisite :
-	* Vous devez avoir java et son jdk d'installer, ainsi que le chemin d'acces des commande ```java``` et ```javac``` reseignés dans votre PATH.
+	* You must have java and it's JDK intsalled on your machine, and the access paths to the ```java``` and ```javac``` commands in your environment's PATH.

 * Installation :
 	* Linux :
-		* Naviguez vers le dossier ```Code``` et tappez la commande suivante ```chmod +x install.sh && ./install.sh```
+		* Navigate to the ```Code``` folder and type the following command : ```chmod +x install.sh && ./install.sh```
-		* C'est tout !
-Vous pouvez à présent utiliser l'utilitaire zen.sh pour lancer l'application.
+		* That's it !
+You can now use the zen.sh utility, and move it around.
-		* Pour afficher les options : ```./zen.sh -h```
+		* To display the options : ```./zen.sh -h```
 	* Windows :
-		* Naviguez vers le dossier ```Code``` et cliquer sur le fichier ```install.bat```
+		* Navigate to the ```Code``` folder and click on the ```install.bat``` file.
-		* C'est tout !
-Vous pouvez à présents uitiliser les utilitaires zenConsole.bat et zenGUI.bat en fonction de la version que vous voulez utilisez.
+		* That's it !
+You can now use the zenConsole.bat et zenGUI.bat executables (and move them around) to launch the desired versions.

-> Notez que le dossier Code doit être placé là où vous souhaitez installer l'application (si vous le déplacer vous devrez reprocéder à l'étape d'installation.
-Vous pouvez en revanche déplacer les utilitaire de lancement (du moment que ces deriers restent sur le même disque que le dossier d'installation.
+> Please note that the ```Code``` folder needs to be at the location you want to install the app to (if you move it you will have to reinstall it).
+You can move the executables around on the computer (as long as they stay on the same hard drive then the installation folder).

-NB : La version Windows, comporte des problèmes d'encodage pour la page des règles.
-Le temps n'étais pas suffisant pour y remedier.
+NB : The Windows version is a bit buggy (encoding problems) on the Rules page.
+There wasn't enough time to take care of it.